ATIX AG

 name: atix.eda.restart_nginx

-This rulebook uses the url_checkplugin to query the webpage at https://< webserver_fqdn > every 10 seconds.
+This rulebook uses the url_checkurl_check plugin to query the webpage at https://< webserver_fqdn > . every 10 seconds.
 There is only one rule.
 When the URL check returns a status of down, an Ansible playbook is automatically started.
-In this case, the launched playbook is installed under a private collection, atix.eda, and simply tries to use the nginx-restart the service:
+In this case, the Playbook started is installed under a private collection, atix.eda, and simply tries to restart the nginx service:

 # restart_nginx.yml